leekli/nc-news-frontend/README.md

 Built using React.js, and styled with the ['Ant Design'](https://ant.design/) React UI framework.

-There is a back-end API version of this app available at: https://lee-nc-news.herokuapp.com/
+There is a back-end API of this app available at: https://lee-be-nc-news.onrender.com/api

 # How to run this project locally